 The OEM Agreements require AutoCanada to maintain a specified minimum amount of working capital at each of AutoCanada's franchised automobile dealerships.
-Compliance with these minimum working capital requirements may affect the amount of cash available to ACI.
+Compliance with these minimum working capital requirements may affect the amount of cash available for other corporate purposes.